Payscape/Payscape-Gateway-CakePHP-Developers-Suite/readme.md

 #Payscape Gateway CakePHP Developers Suite#
+Rapid eCommerce development with CakePHP and the Payscape Gateway.

-Includes examples for all of the methods in the Payscape Gateway Direct Post API
+Includes examples for all of the methods in the Payscape Gateway Direct Post API and their success responses.

-##Configuration
-1. Create the table `transactions` in your database.
+Controllers, Views and Forms are included to assist your development

+Build with the latest release of Twitter Bootstrap for Responsive web development.

+Database schema included builds the table that saves transactions and their details.

+## Requirements
+* PHP 5.2.8 or greater
+* mySQL 4.2 or greater
+* cURL if you wish to use cURL posts, or you may opt to use the native Cake HTTPSocket for your posts.

+## Database
-2. Import schema/transactions.sql into your database
+Import schema/transactions.sql into your database
-3. Edit config.php for your base URL.
-4. Edit db-config.php for your database credentials.

-##Payscape Direct Post API CakePHP Plugin v3.0
+##Payscape Gateway CakePHP Plugin v3.0

 1. Place the Payscape plugin folder in your app/Plugin directory.
-2. Place Payscape/Config/payscape.php in your /app/Config folder
+2. Move Payscape/Config/payscape.php to your /app/Config folder
-3. Edit userid: replace with your User ID from your Payscape account
+3. Edit payscape.php userid: replace with your User ID from your Payscape account
-4. Edit userpass: replace with your Password from your Payscape account
+4. Edit payscape.php userpass: replace with your Password from your Payscape account

-Load the Plugin in your Config/bootstrap file.
+5. Load the Plugin in your Config/bootstrap file.
 ```
 CakePlugin::load('Payscape');
 ```
-Include the Payscape Component in your Controller
+6. Include the Payscape Component in your Controller
 ```
 public $components = array('Paginator', 'Session', 'Payscape.Payscape');
 ```
+See the readme.md file in the Payscape Plugin for examples of the methods available in the Payscape Gateway

+## cURL notes
 /webroot/crt/cacert.pem is included so that you may use cURL.
 You may also download this file at the cURL website http://curl.haxx.se/ca/cacert.pem